More charges laid Saturday at Tillsonburg golf course

 Article content

-The Bridges at Tillsonburg was again charged by OPP Saturday after the golf course continued to operate this week in defiance of provincial lockdown restrictions.
+The Bridges at Tillsonburg was again charged by OPP on May 1 after the golf course continued to operate over the past week in defiance of provincial lockdown restrictions.

 More charges laid Saturday at Tillsonburg golf course Back to video

-Five unnamed individuals were also charged Friday under the Reopening Ontario Act, police said.
+Five unnamed individuals were also charged on April 30 under the Reopening Ontario Act, police said.

-The course was first charged Thursday night, and golfers continued to be seen on the course Friday morning.
+The course was first charged on April 29, and golfers continued to be seen on the course the next morning.

 Police have declined to answer questions about enforcement actions at the course, citing the ongoing investigation.